ofbennett/ds-and-algos/README.md

 ```
 $ make
 ```
-All binaries will be built and placed in the `build/bin` directory.
-To run one of the binaries for example run:
+All binaries (including all the binaries to run tests) will be built and placed in the `build/bin` directory.
+To run one of the test binaries for example, run:
 ```
 $ bin/test_singlyLinkedLists
 ```